 Conclusions

-These findings suggest that infections in the first two years of life may have a role in reducing the risk of cancer.
+These findings suggest that infections in the first 2 years of life may have a role in reducing the risk of cancer.
 However, more studies are needed to investigate these associations in other settings as well as examinations of specific infection types and specific cancer forms.

 Impact